-Compensation Element Description Reason Supplemental Retirement Plans Executives participate in the qualified defined contribution retirement plans available for all employees, as well as non-qualified supplemental defined contribution retirement plans that extend similar participation in retirement benefits otherwise limited by federal statute.
-Ensures that the executives receive the same relative value compared to other employees who are not subject to these limits.
+Compensation Element Description Objective Supplemental Retirement Plans Executives participate in the qualified defined contribution retirement plans available for all employees, as well as non-qualified supplemental defined contribution retirement plans that extend similar participation in retirement benefits otherwise limited by federal statute.
+Ensures that executives receive the same relative value compared to other employees who are not subject to these limits.
 Executive Severance Plan and Change of Control Agreements Executive Severance Plan and Change of Control Agreements provide certain benefits upon the termination of employment.
 Standardizes the executive severance process and retains key executives.
 Allows executives to make decisions focusing on the interests of shareholders while using a "double trigger" (a change of control plus termination) to avoid a windfall.
 Perquisites A limited number of perquisites are available for our executive officers.
 The primary perquisite consists of the financial planning program, which provides reimbursement for a percentage of the costs of qualifying financial planning, legal, and tax preparation services.
-Provide other benefits competitive with the compensation peer group and encourage executives to proactively manage their financial wellness.
+Provide other benefits competitive with the compensation peer group, provide assistance to executives to comply with their financial reporting requirements, and encourage executives to proactively manage their financial wellness.